 GRADING, ABSENCES & ASSIGNMENTS

 1. All assignments are due during the class period unless otherwise stated.
-Do not work on assignments during class when you should not be, it is already late.

 - unexcused late work: deadlines for late work are the end of each unit or at teacher discretion.
 If your work is not turned in by the end of the unit, the assignments/assessment will no longer be accepted.
 You WILL NOT have the option to redo work if it was turned in late.